Surjective isometries on a Banach space of analytic functions with bounded derivatives: Introduction and Main results

 Here we notice that isometries need not be linear.
-A linear map $S \colon M \to N$ is an isometry if and only if it preserves the norm in the following sense: $\V{S(f)}_N = \V{f}_M$ for $f \in M$.
-Banach \cite{ban} gave the characterization of surjective isometries on the Banach space of all continuous real valued functions $C_\R(K)$, $K$ a compact metric space, with the supremum norm.
-Many mathematicians have been investigating linear isometries on various subspaces of all analytic functions $H(\Di)$ on the open unit disc $\Di$.
+A linear map $S \colon N \to N$ is an isometry if it preserves the norm in the following sense: $\V{S(f)}_N = \V{f}_N$ for $f \in N$.
+Banach \cite{ban} gave the characterization of surjective, not necessarily linear, isometries on the Banach space of all continuous real valued functions $C_\R(K)$, $K$ a compact metric space, with the supremum norm.
+Many mathematicians have been investigating linear isometries on various subspaces of the linear space $H(\Di)$ of all analytic functions on the open unit disc $\Di$.
 Nagasawa \cite{nag} characterized surjective complex linear isometries on uniform algebras.
-By the characterization of Nagasawa, we see that every surjective complex linear isometry on the Hardy space $H^\infty(\Di)$ is a weighted composition operator. deLeeuw, Rudin and Wermer \cite{del} obtained the form of surjective complex linear isometries on $H^\infty(\Di)$ and $H^1(\Di)$.
-Forelli \cite{for} extended their results to the characterization of complex linear isometries, which need not be surjective, on the Hardy space $H^p(\Di)$ for $1 \leq p < \infty$ with $p \neq 2$.
-Results for isometries on other spaces were obtained by Botelho \cite{bot}, Cima and Wogen \cite{cim}, Hornor and Jamison \cite{hor} and Kolaski \cite{kol}.
+Let $H^p(\Di)$ be the Hardy spaces for $1\leq p\leq\infty$.
+By the characterization of Nagasawa, we see that every surjective complex linear isometry on $H^\infty(\Di)$ is a weighted composition operator. deLeeuw, Rudin and Wermer \cite{del} obtained the form of surjective complex linear isometries on $H^\infty(\Di)$ and $H^1(\Di)$.
+Forelli \cite{for} extended the result by deLeeuw, Rudin and Wermer to the characterization of complex linear isometries, which need not be surjective, on $H^p(\Di)$ for $1 \leq p < \infty$ with $p \neq 2$.
+Results for isometries on other spaces of analytic functions were obtained by Botelho \cite{bot}, Cima and Wogen \cite{cim}, Hornor and Jamison \cite{hor} and Kolaski \cite{kol}.